NatanTrosmanGMIT/Theory_Of_Algorithms_Project/README.md

 This repository is an exploration and study of the concept of Polynomial Time.
 # Sections:
-- Computational Complexity
+- Algorithmic Time Complexity
+- Big O Notation
-- Definition of Polynomial Time
+- Polynomial Time Complexity
-- Complexity Classes
+- Non-Polynomial Time Complexity
-- Turing Machines: Deterministic and Non-Deterministic
-- P versus NP
+- The P vs. NP Problem
+- Applications of Polynomial Time Algorithms
+- Conclusion and Future Directions